leuys/2d-inflatables/README.md

 <br/>
 <br/>

 Alternatively, a **soldering iron tip shaped like the end of a flat head screwdriver** is also recommendable.
-Thanks to the **wide contact area** of the tip, paired with the ergonomic tangibility, the **danger of tilt is drastically decreased**.
+Thanks to the **wide contact area** of the tip, paired with the ergonomic tangibility, the **danger of tilt is decreased**.

 <figure>
     <img src="assets/flatheadtip.jpg" width="50%">